beyond88/default-quantity-for-woocommerce/readme.txt

 == Screenshots ==

-1. Setting Menu.
+1. Settings menu.
-2. Setting in product details page.
+2. Settings in product details page.

+== Installation ==

+This section describes how to install the plugin and get it working

+1. Upload the plugin zip file to your plugin directory ‘/wp-content/plugins/’
+2. Activate the plugin through the ‘Plugins’ menu in WordPress
+3. Go to product details and click on WooCommerce->Products->Inventory menu
+4. Set global default quantity
+5. Save/update the settings page

 == Changelog ==